pantheon-systems/documentation/source/partials/traffic-dl.md

 <dd>

 An important performance benchmark is the number of requests that can be served from the Global CDN.
-Serving requests from cache rather than by the CMS gives visitors a faster response and removes load from the site's server resources.
+Serving requests from cache rather than by the CMS allows visitors to experience a faster response and removes load from the site's server resources.
 A cached request is served from the nearest edge endpoint without any delay, while a request to the CMS must be individually processed and loaded.
-The higher the Cache Hit Ratio the better.
-Learn about how to enable and improve caching in the [Pantheon Global CDN](/guides/global-cdn) guide.
+A high cache hit ratio greatly improves the browsing experience and site performance.
+Learn how to enable and improve caching with the [Pantheon Global CDN](/guides/global-cdn) guide.

 </dd>